dozmus/antlr4-macro/README.md

 antlr4-macro
 ============

-A simple macro implementation for ANTLR4.
-This project is not yet ready for public consumption.
+A macro pre-processor for ANTLR4. **This project is not yet ready for production-level consumption.**

 ## Usage
 You should add a pre-build event in your IDE of choice to run the